crolllab/teaching/Bioinformatics_Applications/VSCode_introduction.md

 **Check**:
 - Is your internet connection working?
 - Can you SSH from the terminal?
-Test: `ssh username@server`
+Test: `ssh username@legcompute3.unine.ch`
 - Is your SSH config file correct?
 - Are your SSH keys properly set up?
 - Is the server running and accessible?